Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Browns games this season feature an average total of 47.9 points, a number 5.4 points higher than Sunday's over/under.

-- The 44.0 PPG average total in Steelers games this season is 1.5 points more than this game's over/under.
+- The 42.5-point total for this game is 1.5 points below the 44.0 points per game average total in Steelers games this season.

 Browns stats and trends